Hubert Markl

 Hubert Simon Markl (17 August 1938 – 8 January 2015) was a German biologist who also served as president of the Max Planck Society from 1996 to 2002.

 Early life

 Markl was born on 17 August 1938 in Regensburg, Germany.
-He studied biology, chemistry and geography at the Ludwig Maximilian University of Munich.
-He completed his Ph.D. in zoology from the Ludwig Maximilian University of Munich in 1962.
+He studied biology, chemistry and geography at LMU Munich.
+He completed his Ph.D. in zoology from LMU Munich in 1962.
 He did research internships at Harvard University and Rockefeller University in 1965–1966.
 In 1976, he earned his Habilitation (postdoctoral lecturing qualification) in zoology from the Johann Wolfgang Goethe University Frankfurt am Main.

 Academic career and research

 From 1968 to 1973, Markl worked as full professor and director of the Zoological Institute at the Darmstadt University of Technology.

 Since 1974, he has been Professor of Biology at the University of Konstanz.

 From 1977 to 1983, he was vice president of the Deutsche Forschungsgemeinschaft (DFG) and from 1986 to 1991, he was president of the DFG.
 In 1993, he became president of the newly founded Berlin-Brandenburg Academy of Sciences and Humanities (Berlin-Brandenburgische Akademie der Wissenschaften).
 From 1996 to 2002, he was president of the Max Planck Society.

 Markl was known for his work on sensory physiology, social behaviour of animals, nature conservation, and environmental protection.
 He has also published many books.